On Stochastic Error and Computational Efficiency of the Markov Chain Monte Carlo Method: Influence of Simulation Parameters on the Variance

 \section{Influence of Simulation Parameters on the Variance}

-We take the set of samples after each trial move as the full sample set.
-If the trial move is accepted, the next sample is different from the previous one but if rejected, the configuration remains unchanged and the next sample is the same as the previous one.
-The repeated samples induce high correlation degree in the sample set.
-These repeated samples are reasonable from the point of view of statistics but contain little useful information.
+We take the set of samples after each cycle as the full sample set.
+If the trial move at the current cycle is accepted, the current sample is different from the previous one.
+If the trial move is instead rejected, the configuration remains unchanged and the current sample is the same as the previous one.
+The repeated samples induce a high correlation degree in the sample set, and are reasonable from a statistical point of view.
+Unfortunately, they only contain little useful information.
 The lower the correlation degree is, the smaller the variance with a given sample size will be.
-Instead of sampling after each trial move, we could add a sample to the set after $d$ cycles, for example.
+Instead of sampling after each cycle, we could, for example, add a sample to the set after each $d$ cycles.
 The new sample set will be referred to as coarse sample set, which is a subset of the full sample set.
-We can reduce the correlation degree of the coarse sample set by increasing $d$ and its size is denoted by $n$.
-In MC simulations, only the coarse sample set is stored and the memory or disk usage requirements can be reduced significantly compared to storing the full sample set if $d$ is much larger than one.
+We can reduce the correlation degree of the coarse sample set by increasing $d$.
+The total number of samples in this coarse set is denoted by $n$.
+In MCMC simulations, only the coarse sample set is stored, and the memory or disk usage can be reduced significantly by having $d$ be much larger than one.
 The average value and the corresponding variance are calculated using the coarse sample set.

-In the above simulation of a LJ fluid with $T^*=0.9$, we observed that the statistical noise of the simulation results in the dense-phase box is larger than in the other box.
-Fig.~\ref{fig:variance,T=0.9} shows that the variance results estimated by the blocking method.
-The variances of the normalized density, pressure of box 1 with dense phase are larger than those of box 2 (the final wild fluctuation is due to numerical instabilities when $n'$ becomes too small) but their volume variances are the same as the total volume $V$ is fixed, which is consistent with the data shown in Figs.~\ref{fig:rho,T=0.9}-\ref{fig:pre,T=0.9}.
+In the above simulation of a L-J fluid with $T^*=0.9$ in Fig.~\ref{fig:T=0.9}, we observed more statistical noise in box $1$, which has the denser phase.
+Fig.~\ref{fig:variance,T=0.9} (left) also shows that the variances, estimated by the blocking method, of the normalized density and pressure of box $1$, are larger than those of box 2 (the final wild fluctuation is due to numerical instabilities when $n'$ becomes very small).
+Their volume variances are the same since the total volume $V$ is fixed, which is consistent with the data shown in Fig.~\ref{fig:T=0.9}.
+The relative differences in variance of the number density and the pressure between the two boxes are reduced in Fig.~\ref{fig:variance,T=0.9} (right) compared to these in Fig.~\ref{fig:variance,T=0.9} (left) due to the increase of $T^*$, which is consistent with the comparison between Fig.~\ref{fig:T=1.25} and Fig.~\ref{fig:T=0.9}.